MISSIONS FOR GOD’S GLORY

 We are complementarian, meaning that we embrace the radical equality between men and women in Christ and the harmony of diverse God-given roles and male servant-leadership within the church and family.

-We are continuationist, meaning that we rejoice in the unique and foundational work of the Spirit in the early Church and we believe that both miraculous and more natural gifts continue today.
-Because of this we want to cultivate a discerning openness to all the gifts that the Spirit gives to the Church, longing to see God’s spiritual gifts operative among us, governed by Scripture and love, and longing for a greater fullness of the Spirit’s presence and work among us.
+We are Spirit-filled, meaning that we rejoice in the unique and foundational work of the Spirit in the early Church, and we believe that both miraculous and more natural gifts continue today.
+Because of this, we want to cultivate a discerning openness to all the gifts that the Spirit gives to the Church, longing to see God’s spiritual gifts operative among us, governed by Scripture and love, and longing for a greater fullness of the Spirit’s presence and work among us.

-Gospel Clarity & Boldness, New Testament Example, Spirit-Empowered Preaching, Multiethnic Churches, Missional Living
+Gospel Clarity & Boldness, New Testament Example, Spirit-Filled Preaching, Multiethnic Churches, Missional Living

 Methodology is lived out.
 New Testament proclamation was always accompanied by attestation—lives, suffering, methods, and miracles that demonstrated the truth of the gospel.